era86/era86.github.io/_drafts/2018-03-21-pi-zero-w-usb-dashcam.markdown

 {% endhighlight %}

-`ffmpeg` can get really complicated, really fast.
-I'd take a look at the [documentation](https://www.ffmpeg.org/ffmpeg.html) for a deeper dive into the command, but I'll break it down a bit:
+For a deeper explanation of `ffmpeg`, refer to the [official documentation](https://www.ffmpeg.org/ffmpeg.html).
+Here's a brief summary of the arguments used in the Python script:

 * `-i /dev/video0`: The input USB camera device.
 This may differ depending on the operating system or number of USB periphals attached.
 * `-c:v copy`: Copy the video stream directly from the input device to the output path.
 * `-an -sn -dn`: Omit audio, subtitles, and data.
 * `-segment_time 30 -f segment %03d.avi`: Break video clips into 30-second segments.

-## Create Python Script to Cleanup Old Recordings
+### Create Python Script to Clean Up Old Recordings

-Since drive space isn't infinite, we need to replace older recordings with newer ones (if necessary).
-The following script will do the cleanup _prior_ to recording:
+Drive space on an SD card is very limited.
+One solution is to replace older recordings with newer ones.
+The following script clears old videos, but only if more space is needed:

 1. Determine how much space is left on the device.
-2. If there is less than 25% of space left on the device, we need to do some cleanup.
+2. If there is less than 25% of space left, we need to do some cleanup.
-3. Get all the folders for all the recordings.
-4. Find the oldest folder and delete it.
+4. Find the oldest folder of video clips and delete it.

 `purge_old_recordings.py`:
 {% highlight python %}